Coordinate independent CNNs on Riemannian manifolds

 Manifolds do in general not come with a canonical choice of coordinates.
 CNNs are therefore naturally formulated as a gauge field theory, where the gauge freedom is given by choices of local reference frames, relative to which features and network layers are expressed.

 Demanding the coordinate independence (gauge independence) of such CNNs leads inevitably to their equivariance under local gauge transformations.
-These gauge equivariance requirements correspond exactly to the $G$-steerability constraints from the third post, however, they are here derived in a more general setting.

 This post is structured in the following five sections, which cover: